nodecopter/nodecopter.com/pages/compass/venue.md

 * The hacking spaces were really comfortable: you had a choice between working at a normal desk or sitting on a couch.

-* Separate flying and hacking areas
+* Separate flying and hacking areas.

 **Contra**: